JenniferPylko/openlore/conduits/abrecis/figures/caer.md

 # Caer

+> *The prophecy did not foretell this day.
+I chose this day to show that change doesn't happen because of fate.
+History won't remember this because it was predicted: history will remember this because it wasn't.*
+> -Caer

 Caer was an [Ashenal](../anthropoids/ashenal.md) mage who caused the [first cataclysm of Abrecis](../cataclysms/caers-mistake.md), earning him the moniker `The First Mistake`.

 ## Life Events